vjf/portal-core-ui/README.md

 This creates a symbolic link for node_modules/portal-core-ui that links to the distribution folder of the library project.

+If you get an obscure 'Unhandled Promise rejection' error you may have to add:

+`"preserveSymlinks": true`

+to the 'projects'.$name.'architect'.'build'.'options' section in your 'angular.json' file in the project that uses the library.

-Don't forget to unlink when you're no lomger interested in using the development version of the library:
+Don't forget to unlink when you're no longer interested in using the development version of the library:

 `npm unlink portal-core-ui`